Stamp Duty Explained UK (2026): Rates, Exemptions & Calculator

 Get a personalised stamp duty estimate

-Our mortgage advisers can help you budget for SDLT alongside your deposit, fees, and monthly repayments.
-Compare deals from 90+ lenders with expert guidance.
+Our mortgage advisers can help you budget for SDLT alongside your deposit, fees and monthly repayments, then compare deals from 90+ lenders to find the right fit.